Fertility Out Loud | Before Your First Clinic Visit

-5 Simple Things to Do Before the First Visit to a Fertility Clinic
+5 Simple Things to Do Before Your First Visit at a Fertility Clinic

 Have you been trying to get pregnant for a while?
-Have you been procrastinating about taking that next step of making an appointment with a fertility specialist?
-What’s holding you back?
+Have you been waiting to take the next step of making an appointment with a fertility specialist?
+What’s holding you back from going to that first visit?

-If you’re younger than 35 and have been trying to conceive for a year with timed intercourse, it’s time to see a fertility specialist (a reproductive endocrinologist or RE).
+If you’re younger than 35 and have been trying to conceive for a year with timed intercourse, it’s time to see a fertility specialist (reproductive endocrinologist or RE).
 If you are older than 35, you should see a fertility specialist after 6 months.

-Making that first appointment can be overwhelming for many women.
+Making that first appointment with a fertility doctor can be overwhelming for many women, but it’s a proactive step you can take on your fertility journey.
 We can help simplify this first step.
-Whether your appointment is in-person or virtual, here are 5 simple things you need to do to get ready.
+Whether your initial consultation is in-person or virtual, here are 5 simple things you need to do to get ready.

 Have your insurance card handy.

-You may assume you don’t have coverage, but your clinic will likely have staff experienced in reviewing health insurance policies to see if any part of the visit might be covered.
+You may assume you don’t have health insurance coverage, but your fertility clinic will likely have staff experienced in reviewing policies and benefits to see if any part of the visit might be covered.
 It’s a good idea to call your insurance company before your visit to help you prepare and have an idea of what may be covered.
+Some insurance plans offer coverage for consultations and fertility testing, while others cover fertility treatments like intrauterine insemination (IUI) and in vitro fertilization (IVF).
+Alternatively, some plans offer little or no coverage for fertility.

 Have your spouse, partner, or loved one with you.

-Have your OB/GYN send a copy of your full medical file to the fertility clinic.
-There may be information that will be helpful or tests that were done in the past that don’t need to be repeated.
-Also, have your general practitioner or family doctor send any general health tests and blood analyses that were done in the last few years.
+Have your OB/GYN send a copy of your full medical history file to the fertility clinic.
+There may be information that will be helpful, such as underlying health conditions like polycystic ovary syndrome (PCOS), endometriosis, or fibroids, or tests that were done in the past that don’t need to be repeated.
+Also, have your general practitioner or family doctor send any general health tests results and blood analyses that were done in the last few years.

 Have your ovulation tracking information ready.

 Don’t be nervous.
-Both you and your RE want the same thing—for you to get pregnant and start a family!
+Both you and your RE want the same thing: for you to get pregnant and grow your family!
 Stay positive; this is the first step toward achieving that goal.
+A fertility coach can help you prepare for and navigate this first appointment and beyond.

 Fertility Out Loud